Getting to Zero — Illinois

 We're working to make net zero buildings feasible, affordable, and commonplace in Illinois.

 Illinois Green is tracking and mapping the status of verified zero energy, carbon, water and waste projects throughout Illinois.
-We are excited to work with project teams to develop educational content, publish case studies, and provide recognition at our annual awards program each October.
+We are excited to work with project teams to develop educational content, host tours, publish case studies, and provide recognition at our annual awards program each October.

 View projects across the U.S. actively pursuing zero energy verification on NBI’s Getting to Zero Buildings Database.